 For over 30 years, the AMA’s state and federal advocacy efforts have safeguarded the practice of medicine by opposing nurse practitioner (NP) and other nonphysician professional attempts to inappropriately expand their scope of practice.

-In 2019, the AMA secured over 50 state legislative victories stopping inappropriate scope expansions of nonphysicians.
-This work was done in strong collaboration with state medical and national specialty societies, including:
+Over the last two years, the AMA secured over 60 state legislative victories stopping inappropriate scope expansions of nonphysicians.
+This work was done in strong collaboration with state medical and national specialty societies.
+Learn more (PDF).